The Short Answer? Yes. The Better Answer? Here’s Why.

 “They’re impossible to sharpen.”

-Wrong.
-They just need the right tools—and less frequent maintenance than other blades.
+Not true.
+They just need the right tools—and far less frequent sharpening.

 “They’re overpriced.”